Global Supply Chain Volatility Index Global Supply Chain Volatility Index

 A value above 0 indicates that supply chain capacity is being stretched and supply-chain volatility is increasing.
 The further above 0, the greater the extent to which capacity is being stretched.

-A value below 0 indicates that supply chain capacity is being under-utilised, reducing supply-chain volatility.
-The further below 0, the greater the extent to which capacity is being under-utilised.
+A value below 0 indicates that supply chain capacity is being underutilized, reducing supply-chain volatility.
+The further below 0, the greater the extent to which capacity is being underutilized.

 A Supply Chain Volatility Index is also published at a regional level for Europe, Asia, North America and the UK.
 The regional indices measure the performance of supply-chains connected to those parts of the world.